 Acquire and store references to the FacesContextFactory and Lifecycle instances to be used in this web application.
-For the LifecycleInstance, first consult the init-param set for this FacesServlet instance for a parameter of the name javax.faces.LIFECYCLE_ID.
+For the LifecycleInstance, first consult the init-param set for this FacesServlet instance for a parameter of the name javax.faces.LIFECYCLE\ID.
 If present, use that as the lifecycleID attribute to the getLifecycle() method of LifecycleFactory.
 If not present, consult the context-param set for this web application.
 If present, use that as the lifecycleID attribute to the getLifecycle() method of LifecycleFactory.
-If not present, faces.LIFECYCLE_ID, use the value DEFAULT.
+If neither param set has a value for javax.faces.LIFECYCLE\ID, use the value DEFAULT.
 As an implementation note, please take care to ensure that all PhaseListener instances defined for the application are installed on all lifecycles created during this process.

+'''

 public void destroy();

+'''